If You Can Use Anything

 Like and Share This:

 Peace.
 Love.
-Go Forth and Beware of Complacency.
+Go Forth and Be Prepared Regardless of the Season.

 Back to Spiritual Slumber?